 Advisory Board Facilitation

-Meeting Facilitators International has provided facilitators for numerous Customer Advisory Board meetings over the past ten years.
-We have facilitated sessions for Moen, Sprint Nextel, Eclipse Aviation, Ethicon Endo-Surgery, Pratt & Whitney Canada, Perkin Elmer, Widex, Cegedim, Sanofi Aventis and others.
-If you are looking for a customer advisory board facilitator or moderator we would like to work with you.
+Meeting Facilitators International has provided facilitators for numerous Customer Advisory Board meetings over the past fifteen years.
+We have facilitated sessions for American Express Meetings & Events, Moen, Sprint Nextel, Eclipse Aviation, Ethicon Endo-Surgery, Pratt & Whitney Canada, Perkin Elmer, Widex, Cegedim, Sanofi Aventis and others whom we cannot disclose.
+If you are creating an advisory board and would like help from a professional facilitator we would like to work with you.

 Why use a Customer Advisory Board?

 Customer Advisory Boards are probably the best way there is to hear what your customers want to tell you.
 Properly designed they allow you to search for unmet needs and to really understand what your customer wants and how well you are performing against their expectations.
-They also provide an opportunity for you to involve your customer in designing new solutions and they can provide tremendous feedback on new product development ideas and prototypes.
-Perhaps above all they are a great way to understand your customers priorities.
+They also provide an opportunity for you to involve your customer in designing new solutions, and in priority ranking ideas on your product development road-map.
+Customers can also provide tremendous feedback on new product development ideas and prototypes.

 Why would a customer want to attend an Advisory Board Meeting?